 - Techniques of developing exposure, credibility, and contacts

-- Service Policies that your business will adopt with regard to credit and collection, tendering, types of customers
+- Service Policies that your business will adopt about credit and collection, tendering, types of customers

 (g) Tracking methods